Coron, Palawan: Revolutionary era

 After the outbreak of the Philippine Revolution led by the Katipunan, the Spaniards became paranoid and convicted 200 men in both Balabac and Calamianes of being anti-Spanish propagandists and placed them in exile.
 At least half of them were from Busuanga.
 The anti-Spanish propagandists garrisoned in Culion were led by Rufo Sandoval.

 In January 1899, in the aftermath of the revolution, an expedition by revolutionary general Esteban Causapin, Capitan Kilatan and Commandant Pascual Silva with about 20 soldiers arrived at Coron.
 They told the people that their purpose was to liberate them from the Spaniards of the Hacienda Malbate owned by Bernardo Ascano.
 The people were easily won over and many recruits were acquired.
 As a result, Bernardo Ascano and his family were imprisoned by the revolutionaries.
 Commandant Silva remained at Malbate and confiscated the property of a rich Chinese man named Laurente Tan.

-Overtime, the principales of Cuyo heard of the unlawful activities of Silva and sought the aid of the Capitan General of Iloilo.
+Over time, the principales of Cuyo heard of the unlawful activities of Silva and sought the aid of the Capitan General of Iloilo.
 The Capitan General then sent Commandant Simeon Rodriguez and his son Captain Gregorio Rodriguez to Cuyo.
 The tercio civiles under Lieutenant Federico Quizon were turned over to these authorities.
 Gregorio remained in Cuyo while Simeon and Quizon arrived in Culion in February of the same year.
 Quizon made an attempt to collaborate with Silva but was caught and executed by Simeon's forces.
 Silva then left Malbate and proceeded to Bintuan to get more rice.
 He went to Juan Palanca, a rich Chinese man from the area.
 Palanca delayed giving help to Silva and secretly informed the authorities of Silva's presence in the area.
 Silva was eventually arrested, taken to Culion and executed.
 From this point forward, the people of Coron were able to live peacefully.